wcarc-on/wcarc-site/minutes/minutes202004.md

 #### Broadband Hamnet

 - Bert (VE2ZAZ) reported that the Ottawa-West to YMCA link is still inconsistent in performance.
 It was suggested that we change the link channel, as it is possible that there are interfering signals on the current channel.
 But this would have to be coordinated at both ends of the link.
-- Georges-André (VE2VAB) reported that there were no configuration activity on the Gatineau side of the network, due mostly to the pandemic lock-down.
+- Georges-André (VE2VAB) reported that there was no configuration activity on the Gatineau side of the network, due mostly to the pandemic lock-down.

 ### New Business

-- Bert (VE2ZAZ) suggested that the Club could participate to the September VHF Contest instead.
-Many members present at the meeting confirmed that they would likely participate to the activity.
+- Bert (VE2ZAZ) suggested that the Club could participate in the September VHF Contest instead.
+Many members present at the meeting confirmed that they would likely participate in the activity.
 One open item is the rental of the Corkery Community Center, which may not be available for that second weekend of September.
 This will be checked once the City re-opens their services.
 - Bert (VE2ZAZ) offered to order some WCARC-logo waterproof stickers.
 This would help in identifying the Club assets from other individuals' assets.
-The expenditure should be of around 60$.
+The expenditure should be of around $60.
 Since that amount is below the allowed discretionary budget, a go-ahead was given by the Vice-President and the Treasurer to place an order.

 ### Election of President